Low-Drag-MC/LowDragMC-Doc/docs/ldlib2/ui/preliminary/data_bindings.md

 ---

-## Data bindings on the clent side
+## Data bindings on the client side

 If a UI component is data-driven, its role in the data model usually falls into one of the following categories: